Sometimes – as engineers – you have to take something apart simply to see how it is put together.

 The motor is enclosed within a bucket assembly which differs to the previous mounting arrangement completely.

-When we take out the motor from the bucket assembly we see that it is an Ametek type with a twin fan.
+When we take out the motor from the bucket assembly we see that it is an Ametek Italia type 52043 with a twin fan.
 The motor is a little bit smaller than the previous Domel motors fitted to the Automatic X series.

 Overall as we thought, whilst being a facelift, most components have actually been changed.
 Only the height adjustment unit, the belts and the brushroll remain the same in the head unit – everything else is new.